 My favourite example of cordialità takes place in waiting halls.
 When you get into a doctor’s office it’s polite to say Buongiorno to others waiting in line, even though you don’t know them.
 And when you leave it doesn’t hurt to say Arrivederci.
 Such a small detail, but it suddenly makes me feel at home.

-Often translated as happy hour Italy’s aperitivo actually presents a relevant difference with its British equivalent: the focus is not on drinking.
+Often translated as happy hour Italy’s aperitivo is actually quite different from its British equivalent: the focus is not on drinking.
 You don’t go and have aperitivo because you want to chug as many beers as possible for half price.
 You go to catch up with your friends, enjoy their company and conversation in front of a spritz, and for the free food.
 Yep, because in Italy there’s an unspoken rule stating that you shouldn’t drink on an empty stomach.
 You’d get wasted in no time otherwise, right?
 What you get with the aperitivo is not a lot of cheap alcohol, but lots of free food included in the price of a drink.
 And we’re talking pasta, pizza, salad, plus all sorts of snacks.
 Oh, how I miss it.

 Il pranzo della domenica

 When I was a kid Sundays used to be a big deal.
 My parents dressed me up in my vestito della domenica (Sunday best) and took me to the church (gulp).
 Then we would go and have lunch at grandma’s and often my aunts, uncles and cousins would be there as well.
 Then, if the weather was good, we would go to a park.
-Shops, supermarkets and malls used to be closed on Sundays – good old days before shopping became an activity people enjoy more than strolling in nature.
+Shops, supermarkets and malls used to be closed on Sundays.
 Sunday was the day when everyone rested and of all the stuff we got from our Catholic tradition, this one was pretty cool.